 That said, Google cannot do everything as many times, we have to deal with annoying ads on Chrome because of our own negligence.
 And that is something that only we can solve.
 In this article, we are going to show you everything that you can do to disable annoying Chrome ads to get a better browsing experience on Google Chrome.

-Steps to Disable Annoying Chrome Ads
+Steps to Disable Annoying Chrome Ads in 2020

 1. Manage Content Settings